rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

 PRIMEHEAD and the DR server, HEAD3.

-While configuring log shipping on the database, take a full backup of the **AdventureWork2014** database on and restore it on HEAD3 with non-recovery.
+While configuring log shipping on the database, take a full backup of the **AdventureWork2014** database and restore it on HEAD3 with non-recovery.
-You need to create a shared folder on PRIMEHEAD to store the log backup that the `LSCopy` job uses.
+You need to create a shared folder on PRIMEHEAD to store the log backup that the `LSCopy` (log shipping) job uses.

 #### Step 2

 Right-click on the database, select **Properties**, and click on the **Transaction Log Shipping** option on the left side of PRIMEHEAD.
 Then, click on the highlighted **Enable this as a primary database in a log shipping configuration** checkbox as shown in the following image:

 ![]({% asset_path 2019-08-09-Microsoft-SQL-Server-query-store/Picture2.png %})

 #### Step 3

-Click **Backup Setting** to configure the LS Backup option.
-Select the network-shared path for LS Backup as shown in the following image:
+Click **Backup Setting** to configure the **LS Backup** option.
+Select the network-shared path for LS Backup, as shown in the following image:

 ![]({% asset_path 2019-08-09-Microsoft-SQL-Server-query-store/Picture3.png %})